naisargidave/space-missions/README.md

 ## Uncertainty:

 Creating a map visualization is a challenge in itself and the above shown sketch combines that with pie charts for different countries.
+Developing the above shown sketch as a full blown visualization is a challenge.